s-light/PergereOrtus/README.md

 # PergereOrtus

+for a pretty website rendering you can view this project at [s-light.github.io/PergereOrtus](https://s-light.github.io/PergereOrtus/)

 PergereOrtus - 'magical' device - similar to a compass
 designed as prop for theater & storytelling & LARP